-Faculty /Principal Investigator (PI)/Supervisor: an employee of Auburn University who has the primary responsibility for chemical safety in the laboratory.
-Each PI, supervisor, or other responsible person designated by the PI is responsible for the safety of individuals working under their direction in his/her assigned laboratory.
+Faculty / PI/ Supervisors are employees of Auburn University who have the primary responsibility for chemical safety in the laboratory.
+Each PI, supervisor, or other responsible person designated by the PI is responsible for the safety of individuals working under their direction in their assigned laboratory.
 PIs must work closely with RMS to implement safety provisions outlined in the LSM.

 They should also ensure that:

-- Each individual working in their lab is provided with appropriate safety training - Each individual working in their lab follows all applicable federal, state and local regulatory requirements - Safety equipment is used to reduce potential exposure to hazardous chemicals - Appropriate Personal Protective Equipment (PPE) is provided, maintained and used. - Specific safety considerations or specific safety procedures (SOP) are developed and observed Prompt action is taken to correct observed or reported unsafe conditions and actions - Ensuring that chemical waste is collected, labeled, and stored properly; - Informing Auburn University personnel (i.e. AU Facilities, AU Maintenance, etc..) and contractors who service and maintain the laboratory of the potential hazards and safety precautions that should be observed - Informing visitors who enter the lab of the potential hazards and safety precautions. - Restricting access to non-authorized personnel and ensuring securing hazardous materials kept within a laboratory; - Ensuring accuracy of chemical inventories of their laboratories; - Reporting injuries of laboratory personnel or visitors to the Auburn University Department of Risk Management and Safety on the job injury program: https://cws.auburn.edu/rms/pm/injuryprogram.
+- Each individual working in their lab is provided with appropriate safety training - Each individual working in their lab follows all applicable federal, state and local regulatory requirements - Safety equipment is used to reduce potential exposure to hazardous chemicals - Appropriate Personal Protective Equipment (PPE) is provided, maintained and used. - Specific safety considerations or specific safety procedures (SOP) are developed and observed - Prompt action is taken to correct observed or reported unsafe conditions and actions - Ensuring that chemical waste is managed properly (collection, labelling, storage and disposal) - Informing Auburn University personnel (i.e. AU Facilities, AU Maintenance, etc..) and contractors who service and maintain the laboratory of the potential hazards and safety precautions that should be observed - Informing visitors who enter the lab of the potential hazards and safety precautions. - Restricting access to non-authorized personnel and ensuring securing hazardous materials kept within a laboratory. - Ensuring accuracy of chemical inventories of their laboratories. - Reporting injuries of laboratory personnel or visitors to the Auburn University Department of Risk Management and Safety on the job injury program: https://cws.auburn.edu/rms/pm/injuryprogram.